dotnet/docs/docs/csharp/language-reference/keywords/readonly.md

 ## Readonly ref readonly return example

-Ref readonly return can also be used in conjunction with readonly instance members:
+Ref readonly return can also be used in conjunction with `readonly` instance members on `struct` types:

 [!code-csharp[readonly ref readonly example](snippets/ReadonlyKeywordExamples.cs#ReadonlyRefReadonly)]